doherty100/azuresandbox/README.md

 ## Quick start index

-The quick starts feature a modular design and can be deployed as a whole or incrementally depending upon requirements, and are intended to demonstrate sound architectural best practices including security and operational efficiency.
+The quick starts feature a modular design and can be deployed as a whole or incrementally depending upon requirements.
+While not comprehensive, the quick starts are intended to accelerate cloud projects using sound architectural best practices including security and operational efficiency.
 Each is listed here in suggested order of deployment.

 * [terraform-azurerm-vnet-hub](./terraform-azurerm-vnet-hub/)
   * Shared [resource group](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#resource-group)